tgeisse/UserDefaultsObservation/README.md

 ### Creating a Class

-To create a class that is UserDefaults backed, use the `@ObservableUserDefaults` macro call.
+To create a class that is UserDefaults backed, use the `@ObservableUserDefaults` macro.
 You will need to import the package and Observation as well.
 Define variables as you normally would

 ```swift
 import UserDefaultsObservation